 Data speaks best through visuals, not words – so believes renowned data journalist and TEDtalks speaker, David McCandless.
 According to him, 80% of all that we learn gets imbibed visually, and research would have to agree.
 Three groups of economists participated in a study where they were given a dataset and asked everyone the same… Read More »

 These 3 charts are the cornerstone of most business dashboards.
 While a simple bar or pie might do for a small-scale project with limited relevance, applications that cater to large audiences and have to show dynamic updates and summaries must go a step further.
 That’s where slightly more convoluted charts come into play.
 A variety… Read More »

 Lines drawn in the chart plot area to ‘aid in the visual alignment of data’ are called grid lines.
 Charts can have either vertical grid lines or horizontal grid lines or both.
-Fig: Column chart with horizontal grid lines Fig: Bar chart with vertical grid lines Fig: Bubble chart with horizontal and vertical grid lines… Read the rest of this entry »
+Fig: Column chart with horizontal grid lines Fig: Bar chart with vertical grid lines Fig: Bubble chart with horizontal and vertical grid lines… Read More »

 Some wise man once said that ‘a picture is worth a thousand words’.
 Very true, as data visualization does make it easier to absorb large amounts of information quickly.
 However, words play a crucial role too.
 How often do you encounter a data visualization without any text on it?
-This article talks about 5 text… Read the rest of this entry »
+This article talks about 5 text… Read More »

 The Column chart and the Stacked Column chart both display data using rectangular bars where the length of the bar is proportional to the data value.
 However, in the Column chart, data values are displayed side-by-side whereas in the Stacked chart, they are stacked one over the other.